skymethod/livewire-web/content/posts/aggregator-hubs.md

 ![Alt Text](/hubs.png)

 Agreement and setup, out of band (e.g. over email):
-* Owner of Hub1 gives owner of Hub2 the Subscription List Request coordinates (hub1-url, subscription-list-request-url)
+* Owner of Hub1 gives owner of Hub2 the Subscription List Request URL
-* Owner of Hub2 gives owner of Hub1 the Subscription List coordinates (hub2-url, subscription-list-url)
+* Owner of Hub2 gives owner of Hub1 the Subscription List URL

-subscription-list-request-url and subscription-list-url should be [capability URLs](https://www.w3.org/TR/capability-urls/)
+Subscription List Request URL and Subscription List URL should be [capability URLs](https://www.w3.org/TR/capability-urls/)

 Typical flow:
-* Hub1 creates Subscription List Request (JSON resource with list of feeds to watch), makes it available via agreed-upon subscription-list-request-url
+* Hub1 creates the Subscription List Request (JSON resource with list of feeds to watch), makes it available via the agreed-upon Subscription List Request URL
-* Hub1 subscribes to agreed-upon subscription-list-url on Hub2
+* Hub1 fetches the agreed-upon Subscription List URL on Hub2, and subscribes using a hub discovered in the `hubs` property.

-* Hub2 subscribes to agreed-upon subscription-list-request-url on Hub1
+* Hub2 fetches the agreed-upon Subscription List Request Url on Hub1, and subscribes using a hub discovered in the `hubs` property.
-* Hub2 fetches Subscription List Request, creates associated Subscription List, makes it available via agreed-upon subscription-list-url
+* Hub2 fetches the Subscription List Request, creates associated Subscription List, makes it available via agreed-upon Subscription List URL

 * Hub2 polls the feeds in the Subscription List, updating the Subscription List with status as necessary